TheineAddict/Null-Expected/src/data/posts/author1/2025/12/qa-to-release-manager-career-lessons-2025.md

 ---
 title: "From QA to Release Management: What 2025 Taught Me About Quality"
-excerpt: "A personal year-in-review on moving from QA into release management: risk decisions, governance, visibility, emotional load—and why I started Null Expected."
+excerpt: "A personal year-in-review on moving from QA into release management: shared ownership, risk decisions, governance, visibility, emotional load—and why I started Null Expected."
 tags: ["career-advice","quality-mindset","qa-processes","featured"]
 author: "author1"
 date: "2025-12-29"